 The following information is displayed:

 - DCC Revenue - The total commission amount generated for the merchant.
-(This is shown on both daily and monthly statements)

 It is possible that it can take multiple months before the threshold is reached.
 In this situation, the date range displayed by the DCC Revenue Payment will reflect this full range.